olonok69/agentic_mcp_financial_markets_analysis_tool/readme.md

 - Past performance does not guarantee future results
 - This is NOT financial advice
 - Consult a licensed financial advisor before investing
-- The authors assume no liability for investment decisions

-### Data Sources

-- Market data from Yahoo Finance (subject to their terms of service)
-- Data may have delays, gaps, or inaccuracies
-- Always verify data against official sources

 ---